 Elemental is part of an expanded, multi-venue retrospective and collaborative publication of Tim Whiten’s career developed between the Art Gallery of Peterborough, Art Gallery of York University, Robert McLaughlin Gallery, and McMaster Museum of Art from 2022 to 2023.
 This series of curated exhibition projects are thematically united by the classical elements of air, water, earth, and fire – referencing Whiten’s interest in alchemical practices.
 Elemental: Ethereal touches on aspects of the air element with its associations to the celestial, ephemeral and intangible.
-Here, evocative sculptural works meditate transcendence and transformative states of being, marking the passages between life and death towards the eternal.
+Here, evocative three-dimensional works mediate transcendence and transformative states of being, marking the passages between life and death towards the eternal.
 Whiten’s profound understanding of relics, sacred symbols, magic and ancestral knowledge are unbounded by time and space, emphasizing the importance of spiritual illumination and wonder throughout human existence.

 Tim Whiten was born in Inkster, Michigan in 1941.
 In 1964, he received a B.S. from Central Michigan University, College of Applied Arts and Science, and in 1966 completed his M.F.A. at the University of Oregon, School of Architecture and Allied Arts.
 After immigrating to Canada in 1968, he taught in the Department of Visual Arts at York University for 39 years.
 An award-winning educator, he was also Chair of the University’s Department of Visual Arts where he is currently Professor Emeritus.
 Since 1962, he has had work presented in exhibitions throughout North America and internationally and it is included in numerous private, public, and corporate collections, such as the National Gallery of Canada, the Art Gallery of Ontario, and the Fine Arts Museums of San Francisco (both the de Young and the Legion of Honor/ Achenbach Foundation for the Graphic Arts).
 Based in Toronto, Tim Whiten is represented by Olga Korper Gallery.